nestarz/infrastructure/README.md

 - **Tor Socks5 proxy**: Configure a Tor proxy to be used by other services
 - **NSFW Classifier**: API with image url classification if not safe for work using nsfw.js
 - **Chrome Browser (Puppeteer)**: Crawl the web using Daniel's directory
-- vAutoheal**: Restart any unhealthy services, specially Tor proxy when the circuit seem down)
+- **Autoheal**: Restart any unhealthy services, specially Tor proxy when the circuit seem down)

 ### Usage